Skip to main content

 • Stroll through the Denver Botanic Gardens and relax while enjoying the sights and scents.

-• If you’re traveling with children, the Downtown Aquarium has wonderful underwater exhibits and an onsite restaurant.
+• The Downtown Aquarium has wonderful underwater exhibits and an onsite restaurant.

 • Children of all ages will love the animals at the Denver Zoo.

-• If you happen to go during baseball season, the Colorado Rockies play at the beautiful Coors Field.
+• During baseball season, the Colorado Rockies play at the beautiful Coors Field.

-• You can visit the house of famed philanthropist and Titanic survivor the Unsinkable Molly Brown at 1340 Pennsylvania Street.
+• Visit the house of famed philanthropist and Titanic survivor the Unsinkable Molly Brown at 1340 Pennsylvania Street.

-• One of the best day hikes in the Denver area is the Treasure Falls trail, near Pagosa Springs, which is one mile round trip and takes you past a relaxing waterfall you can view from two observation decks.
-Legend has it that back in the 1700s, French trappers buried gold in this area.
+• The Treasure Falls trail near Pagosa Springs is one mile round trip and takes you past a relaxing waterfall.
+Legend has it that French trappers buried gold in this area.

-• Take a short trip to the nearby city of Boulder, which is a beautiful place to spend a day.
+• Take a short trip to nearby Boulder, a beautiful place to spend a day.

 • The Denver Art Museum is one of the largest museums between the West Coast and Chicago.

-• If you’re in town with your special someone, spend an evening at the classic country bar, the Grizzly Rose, where you can two-step to live music.
+• Spend an evening at the classic country bar, the Grizzly Rose, where you can two-step to live music.

-• Another great date night option is the Historians Ale House, a tavern that captures the rustic, laid back elegance of Colorado.
+• The Historians Ale House is a tavern that captures the rustic, laid-back elegance of Colorado.

-• Another popular day hike in the Denver area is the Bear Lake Hike at Rocky Mountain National Park, which is only a 0.6 mile loop.
-The park is a two hour drive from Denver and makes for a beautiful day-long escape from the city.
+• The Bear Lake Hike at Rocky Mountain National Park is only a 0.6-mile loop.
+The park is a two-hour drive from Denver and makes for a beautiful day-long escape.